tonsky/tonsky.github.io/_posts/2018-09-17-disenchantment.md

 ## Everything is HUUUUGE

 And then there’s bloat.
-Web apps could open up to 10× faster if you just simply blocked all ads.
-Google begs everyone to stop shooting themselves in the foot with AMP initiative—a technology solution to a problem that doesn’t need any technology, just a little bit of common sense.
+Web apps could open up to 10 times faster if you just simply blocked all ads.
+Google begs everyone to stop shooting themselves in the foot with the AMP initiative—a technology solution to a problem that doesn’t need any technology, just a little bit of common sense.
 If you remove bloat, the web becomes crazy fast.
 How smart do you have to be to understand that?

-Android system with no apps [takes almost 6 Gb](https://grumpy.website/post/0Oz1lDOq5).
-Just think for a second how obscenely HUGE that number is.
+An Android system with no apps [takes up almost 6 GB](https://grumpy.website/post/0Oz1lDOq5).
+Just think for a second about how obscenely HUGE that number is.
 What’s in there, HD movies?
 I guess it’s basically code: kernel, drivers.
 Some string and resources too, sure, but those can’t be big.
 So, how many drivers do you need for a phone?

 <figure><img src="android_storage.jpg" height="489"></figure>

-Windows 95 was 30Mb.
+Windows 95 was 30MB.
 Today we have web pages heavier than that!
-Windows 10 is 4Gb, which is 133 times as big.
+Windows 10 is 4GB, which is 133 times as big.
 But is it 133 times as superior?
 I mean, functionally they are basically the same.
-Yes, we have Cortana, but I doubt it takes 3970 Mb.
+Yes, we have Cortana, but I doubt it takes 3970 MB.
 But whatever Windows 10 is, is Android really 150% of that?

-Google's keyboard app routinely eats 150 Mb.
+Google's keyboard app routinely eats 150 MB.
 Is an app that draws 30 keys on a screen really five times more complex than the whole Windows 95?
-Google app, which is basically just a package for Google Web Search, is 350 Mb!
-Google Play Services, which I do not use (I don’t buy books, music or videos there)—300 Mb that just sit there and which I’m unable to delete.
+Google app, which is basically just a package for Google Web Search, is 350 MB!
+Google Play Services, which I do not use (I don’t buy books, music or videos there)—300 MB that just sit there and which I’m unable to delete.

 <figure><img src="apps_storage.gif" height="480"></figure>

-All that leaves me around 1 Gb for my photos after I install all the essential (social, chats, maps, taxi, banks etc) apps.
+All that leaves me around 1 GB for my photos after I install all the essential (social, chats, maps, taxi, banks etc) apps.
 And that’s with no games and no music at all!
 Remember times when an OS, apps and all your data fit on a floppy?

 Your desktop todo app is probably written in Electron and thus [has a userland driver for the Xbox 360 controller in it](https://josephg.com/blog/electron-is-flash-for-the-desktop/), can render 3D graphics and play audio and take photos with your web camera.